Self-service Analytics - 18 years of direct experience

-You get solid advice and services when selecting us to help with your projects or with software and hardware purchases.
+You get solid analytic advice and services when selecting us to help with your projects or with software and hardware purchases.
 Business Intelligence (BI) systems have proven over years to provide strategic intelligence and standard reporting.
 Alexicon provides the needed guidance and assistance when upgrading or enhancing these systems.
 We have 18 years of direct experience with enterprise analytic design, large deployments and supporting data models loaded by solid Extract, Transform and Loading (ETL) capability.
-These enterprise data models support visualizations and reporting.
+These enterprise data models support Modern and Traditional BI Tools.

 Balance your Deployment to get the maximum benefit

 Superfast databases have become the new norm for BI systems sourcing from the EDW.
 These superfast databases are comprised of software and hardware platform components.
 They are Massively Parallel Processing (MPP) databases used for very large datasets with advanced speeds for large query workload processing and large computations across massive data sets.
 Traditional databases are like one cylinder motors and MPP databases have multiple cylinders that can exceed 100.
 MPPs chew through large datasets and perform computations like "Market Basket Analysis" where retailers work to understand purchase behavior of customers.
 It completes these types of computations in minutes versus hours in the traditional one cylinder databases.
 Hadoop and Spark (Large Cluster Computing Frameworks) now allow even bigger calculations or computations on 10's of billions of records which lets businesses understand and analyze even more extreme datasets in minutes or seconds.
-Results can also be fed to the MPP/EDW for integration with structured company data and existing reporting systems or explored with newer Big Data visualization tools.
+Big Data result sets can also be fed to the MPP/EDW for integration with structured company data and/or explored with Big Data visualization tools.

 As datasets have grown, Big Data systems and smaller databases need business logic, summarizations and calculations to be handled in the database layer.
 Many systems handle these important operations in the middle layer or BI Server (2) and/or in the frontend or Visualization (1) layer.
 Moving to bigger data and faster systems requires different and newer data model builds rather than just trying to compensate with additional software and hardware purchases that provide less than acceptable performance gains because of existing slow data models.
 Alexicon can provide help and advice to avoid performance problems while opening up analysis capabilities as data scales by pushing Visualization or BI Server level work to the database layer.